Getting a good sleep

 Steer clear of screens

-Many people love their electronic devices, but it’s a good idea not to use them during the hour before going to bed.
+Many people love their electronic devices, but try not to use them during the hour before going to bed.
 This is because they can affect us in ways that make it harder to settle down to sleep.
-Here’s why you should switch off your TVs, tablets, smartphones, laptops, or other devices an hour before bedtime:
+Here’s why you should switch off your TV, tablet, smartphone, or other devices an hour before bedtime:

 - They can stimulate your brain.
 Watching an exciting program on TV or playing a competitive game can excite the mind at a time when you should be getting sleepy.

 - Checking social media, emails, and the news can cause worry and stress.